Preparation

 In the top, open the drop-down menu and choose New repository.

-On the right of your browser window, enter a name Ansible-Workshop-usernamefor your repository, replace username with your username abbreviation.
+for your repository, replace username with your username abbreviation.
 Leave all other configuration as-is.

-Once your repository (the place where your code (read: Ansible content) will be stored) is created, click the Clone button on the right.
+Once your repository (the place where your code (read: Ansible content) will be stored) is created, click the Clone

-Now, click the button Generate Git credentials:
+Now, click the button Generate Git credentials

 Tip